-With grants from the NEH and Canada’s Social Sciences and Humanities Research Council, researchers at St. Luke’s Mid-America Heart Institute and the University of Western Ontario teamed up to build the IMPACT Radiological Database, an online clearinghouse of medical images taken from mummified human remains.
-The IMPACT Radiological Database makes it possible for researchers to analyze broad sets of data gathered from mummified human remains around the world.
-In addition to providing fascinating insights into ancient burial practices, researchers have made significant discoveries about the history of heart disease and genetic predisposition that may well help them treat it in the future.
-By providing funding for this international collaboration, the NEH enabled great strides toward the future treatment of common public health problems.
+With grants from the NEH and Canada’s Social Sciences and Humanities Research Council, researchers at Saint Luke’s Mid-America Heart Institute and the University of Western Ontario teamed up to build the IMPACT Radiological Database, an online clearinghouse of medical images taken from mummified human remains.
+The IMPACT Radiological Database makes it possible for researchers to analyze broad sets of data gathered from mummies around the world.
+In addition to providing fascinating insights into ancient burial practices, researchers have made significant discoveries about the history of heart disease and genetic predispositions that may well help them treat it in the future.
+By providing funding for this international collaboration, the NEH enabled great strides toward gaining a deep temporal perspective on common public health problems such as heart disease.

 View By Location